General Information

 • Plastic Deformation

-Figure 6 shows a side view of the bridge.
+Figure 6 shows the bridge.

 Arch bridge.